Analysis | How to get the NFL mad about calling the Super Bowl ‘the Super Bowl’

 It is, of course, useful for the NFL that this perception of overzealousness exists.
 “Does the NFL sue that often?
 No,” Stabbe pointed out.
 “But who wants to run that risk?”
 Those churches that acquiesced to the NFL’s rules weren’t doing so because they appreciated the league’s viewpoint on whether they could have three dozen people come watch the game.
 Their saying “thanks” was saying “thank you for not suing us into oblivion, which you could do, because you have 22.8 gazillion dollars.”

 At its heart, the question is money.
-If the NFL thinks that your use of “Super Bowl” infringes on the financial agreements it has in place or on its potential to effect future lucrative agreements, you will have a process server on your doorstep before you finish typing “SUPER.”
+If the NFL thinks that your use of “Super Bowl” infringes on the financial agreements it has in place or on its potential to affect future lucrative agreements, you will have a process server on your doorstep before you finish typing “SUPER.”
 The word “thinks” is the crux of that sentence; as noted, the league takes an expansive view of this.
 Churches charging a fundraising fee for a Super Bowl party, for example, is a slippery slope toward … uh … something that affects the bottom line, apparently.
 Someone filing for a trademark for a charity bowling event — “Superbowling Spectacular” — faced opposition from the league because step one is you raise money for nonprofits with a bowl-a-thon, step two is [??], and step three is the NFL goes bankrupt.
 It’s almost too obvious.

 Finally, I cut to the chase.
 What Stabbe was saying was that I, in my capacity as a guy simply trying to goad the NFL into being annoyed, would be hard pressed to gin up a scenario in which that would happen.
 So I asked him that if he were advising a small-business owner about how to craft a sales pitch around the Super Bowl, what they should do.